Instagram Messages: What You Need to Know About the New Features

 Like other video chat apps, the potential for unwanted guests and inappropriate content are two primary dangers.
 Fortunately, Messenger Rooms puts the room-creator in control of their guests, with the ability to make a room private, block users, remove guests, and more.
 If you’re worried that your child’s room might become overrun with uninvited guests, have them lock it as soon as their friends have joined the call.
 This will ensure that a stranger who somehow found the video chat link won’t be able to participate.

 Instagram Messages Controls

-Instagram is announcing two main adjustments to what messages are allowed to be sent and received.
+There have been two main adjustments to the Instagram messages that are allowed to be sent and received.
 One of these carries Facebook’s integration with Instagram to the next level.
 “The main change is that people using the Messenger app can now reach you on Instagram without you needing to download a new app, and vice versa,” the platform’s announcement explains.
-In other words, if your kid doesn’t have Instagram but has Facebook Messenger, they’ll still be able to chat with someone on Instagram unless they adjust their settings to turn off cross-platform messaging.
+In other words, if your kid doesn’t have Instagram but has Facebook Messenger, they’ll still be able to chat with someone messaging on Instagram unless they adjust their settings to turn off cross-platform messaging.

-To turn off message requests, follow these steps:
+To turn off Instagram messages requests, follow these steps: